-TO: DULUTH PLANNING AND DEVELOPMENT DEPART DEVELOPMENT NAME: DEVELOPMENT PERMIT NUMBER: LOG CATION: PHASE SUBMITTED FOR FINAL PLATTING OR DEVELO DPMENT APPROVAL: Forwarded herewith are the record "as-built" drawings, pre stormwater detention facilities and approved modification condition of all streets and drainage structures authorize noted above.
-This is to request final inspection and approv s to the 100-year floodplain (if any), and the "as-built" of for construction under the Development Permit first THIS IS TO CERTIFY that all site work or construction above, including: authorized under the Development Permit first noted a. clearing, grubbing, grading, and installation of soil erosic said permit; on and stormwater detention facilities as required under b. the location of structures, access, parking, or loading a said permit; reas or other private improvements as approved under c. the installation and planting of required landscaping, trescape regulations as required under said permit; and es or other plant material to satisfy buffer or other landd. all facilities, including stormwater drainage and road im the City of Duluth, Georgia; provements, intended for maintenance or dedication to are in compliance with all plans, specifications, and other call applicable standards, regulations, codes and ordinance amended by variance or other relief provided through form sole exception of those improvements so described in MAINTENANCE AGREEMENT. ces adopted by the City of Duluth as may have been nal appeal procedures for the subject property, with the This is also to certify that all monies due to third parties for velopment Permit first noted above have been paid (or if improvements are free and clear of any liens or encumbra filed on such facilities and improvements covered herein st not will be the responsibility of the Owner) and that the nces and that any liens or encumbrances subsequently Date Owner (Print Name of Corporation or entity) ATTEST: Signature Corporate Secretary (affix Corporate Seal), or Notary Public (attach Certificate of Corporate Resolu- tion) My commission expires: Name (of individual signing above)
+TO: DULUTH PLANNING AND DEVELOPMENT DEPAR DEVELOPMENT NAME: RTMENT DEVELOPMENT PERMIT NUMBER: LO OCATION: PHASE SUBMITTED FOR FINAL PLATTING OR DEVEL LOPMENT APPROVAL: Forwarded herewith are the record "as-built" drawings, prostormwater detention facilities and approved modificatio condition of all streets and drainage structures authorized above.
+This is to request final inspection and approval of ns to the 100-year floodplain (if any), and the "as-built" for construction under the Development Permit first noted THIS IS TO CERTIFY that all site work or construction au including: thorized under the Development Permit first noted above a. clearing, grubbing, grading, and installation of soil eros said permit; sion and stormwater detention facilities as required unde b. the location of structures, access, parking, or loading said permit; areas or other private improvements as approved unde c. the installation and planting of required landscaping, tr scape regulations as required under said permit; and ees or other plant material to satisfy buffer or other land all facilities, including stormwater drainage and road in the City of Duluth, Georgia; mprovements, intended for maintenance or dedication to are in compliance with all plans, specifications, and other all applicable standards, regulations, codes and ordina amended by variance or other relief provided through for sole exception of those improvements so described in MAINTENANCE AGREEMENT. nces adopted by the City of Duluth as may have beer rmal appeal procedures for the subject property, with the This is also to certify that all monies due to third parties for opment Permit first noted above have been paid (or if improvements are free and clear of any liens or encumbrial filed on such facilities and improvements covered herein in the such facilities and improvements. not will be the responsibility of the Owner) and that the rances and that any liens or encumbrances subsequently Date Owner (Print Name of Corporation or entity) ATTEST: Corporate Secretary (affix Corporate Seal), or Notary Public (attach Certificate of Corporate Resolution) Signature My commission expires: Name (of individual signing above)